3scale/apisonator/docs/async.md

 its context is `with multiple calls at the same moment (race condition)`.

 - Cannot use Redis logical databases.
 See [issue #135](https://github.com/3scale/apisonator/issues/135)

+- We need to monkey-patch `Resque.enqueue` of the Resque lib.
+See the `Backend::StorageAsync::ResqueExtensions` module for more details.